nhsconnect/NHS-Booking-API/index.md

 summary: A brief introduction to getting started with the FHIR NHS Booking API.
 ---

-{% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include important.html content="This is a live release of the NHS Booking API specification.
+However, prior to commencing development, please contact the [Booking & Referral Team.](mailto:bookingandreferrals@nhs.net)" %}

 # Introduction #
 This API was previously called "FHIR NHS Scheduling API", it has been renamed to make it more closely reflect the purpose.